Public Affairs and Communications Coordinator, ALS Society of Canada (ALS Canada)

 Ryan is currently a Public Affairs and Communications Coordinator with ALS Canada in Toronto, where he has the privilege to share his communication and political affairs knowledge with Canada’s ALS community and work towards a future without ALS.
 He supports ALS Canada with their public advocacy and corporate communications priorities which include federal and provincial government relations efforts, grassroots empowerment, and community engagement.

-Ryan is currently a Research Assistant with Counsel Public Affairs in Toronto.
-A former parliamentary assistant for a Member of Parliament and junior analyst at Global Affairs Canada in Ottawa, Ryan has worked in political and legislative affairs, helped manage government programs, and conducted research on various pertinent policy issues.
-He’s also held positions at a number of non-profit and charitable organizations, including the United Nations Association in Canada and the World University Service of Canada to further government relations efforts and program funding proposals.
+A former Parliamentary Assistant for a Member of Parliament and Junior Analyst at Global Affairs Canada in Ottawa, Ryan had the opportunity to work in political and legislative affairs, assist in the management of government programs, and conduct research on national and international policy issues.
+He’s also held positions at a number of non-profit and charitable organizations, including the United Nations Association in Canada, World Vision Canada, and the World University Service of Canada to advance government relations efforts and program funding proposals.

 In addition to working in government and with non-profits, Ryan has volunteered on municipal, provincial, and federal electoral campaigns.

 Ryan’s experience and strong understanding of the inner workings of government allow him to effectively analyze and research public policy issues, develop strategic communications materials, develop stakeholder maps, monitor current affairs, and execute special projects such as advocacy days at Legislatures.

 Ryan is also passionate about giving back to his community.
 He is an active volunteer and a member of Rotaract and Rotary International.